AI-Maker-Space/The-AI-Engineer-Challenge/README.md

      cursor .
      ```

-4. Check out the existing backend code found in `/api/app.py`
+4. This project now uses Next.js API routes instead of a separate backend

 </details>